inam07-gif/python/Machine-Learning/Supervised Learning/README.md

 # Supervised Learning
-## Note: All Datasets have been imported from Kaggle
+## Note: All datasets used in this project were sourced from Kaggle

 ## Overview